rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 lastmod = "2023-06-10"
 +++

 RsyncUI is a pure *SwiftUI* based macOS application utilizing the command line tool `rsync` for synchronizing files.
 It is `rsync` which executes the real synchronizing task, not RsyncUI.
 RsyncUI is a GUI only on top of rsync.
 RsyncUI is signed and notarized by Apple.
 There are no third party libraries included in the code.
 It is thought three source codes not developed by me are included in the code.
-The third part of the source code is only for support and not critical if removed.
+The third parts source code is only for support and not critical if removed.

 Check out [the categories](/categories) for information about other topics not linked to on this page.